-Capstone has agreements with all the partially owned wind and solar facilities and development projects, including Amherst, Buffalo Atlee, Claresholm, Goulais, Kneehill, Michichi, Saint-Philémon, and SLGR.
-For the operating projects, these agreements are primarily for the provision of management and administration services and are based on an agreed percentage of revenue.
+Capstone has agreements with all the partially owned operating wind and solar facilities.
+These agreements are primarily for the provision of management and administration services and are based on an agreed percentage of revenue.

 (D) Wood Waste Supply Agreement

 One of the Whitecourt fuel supply agreements for wood waste includes sharing mechanisms regarding the price received for electricity and emissions offset credits sold by Whitecourt.